Stargrazer82301/PlagueUtils/README.md

 I wrote this code as an excuse to learn specutils, an astropy-affiliated Python package for analysing astronomical spectroscopy data.
 Any horrific code found herein should be ascribed to the fact I wrote it whilst I had the plague.

 Thank you to the Hagens, for not kicking me out when I tested positive 36 hours after arriving at their house, and taking such good care of me.
-And thank you to Em for still coming out to California, to hang out out intermediate distance for a frustrating long amount of time.
+And thank you to Em for still coming out to California, to hang out at intermediate distance for a frustratingly long amount of time.